Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Related work

 Our method is related to \cite{Kilbertus2017, Kusner2017}, who propose the notion of counterfactual fairness in the context of causal modeling.
 Here, the fairness of a model is determined by assessing the effect of counterfactual interventions on a sensitive attribute (e.g., race or gender) over a causal graph.
 Recently, \cite{Kohler-Hausmann, moss2019} have argued this framework is based on a misunderstanding of how race operates in our society and the flawed assumption that social groups like race and gender are entities that can have counterfactual causality.
 Crucially, our approach manipulates observable characteristics of a face, rather than conceptualizing the manipulation at the level of social groups.
 Of course, some of these attributes (e.g.,~presence of a beard) may be strongly correlated with a particular social group (e.g.~gender identities), but they neither constitute nor are determined by the group.

-\cite{Sahaj2019} consider counterfactual fairness in text classification.
-They propose both evaluation and training techniques based on counterfactual manipulation of terms referencing different identify groups in sentences.
-Our work can be understood as the image analog, with one key difference: rather than manually perturbing the input data, we utilize a generative model to manipulate face characteristics in the images.
+\cite{Sahaj2019} considers counterfactual fairness in text classification, proposing training and evaluation techniques based on counterfactual manipulation of terms referencing different identify groups in sentences. \cite{prabhakaran2019} takes a similar approach, but manipulates proper names in text, and uses sensitivity measures which are similar to ours.
+Our work can be understood as the image analog of theirs, with one key difference: rather than manually perturbing the input data, we utilize a generative model to manipulate face characteristics in the images.
+Our counterfactual face manipulation techniques are related to that of \cite{mcduff2018}, but whereas they use 3D simulations to generate images, we use Generative Adversarial Networks \cite{gans}.

 Our approach is most similar to \cite{Rodden}, which explores how the output of a gender classifier changes in response to the alteration of various characteristics of the same person (e.g.,~hair length, facial expression, etc.).
 Our approach differs in that we use generative techniques to systematically vary characteristics of a face image, rather than relying on a manually curated set of real images.
+Also, we prefer to look at smiling classifiers, as these have more beneficial applications and fewer harmful ones, as described in Section~\ref{secc:ethical}.